Narkhashel/README-Generator/exampleREADME.md

 ### Questions

-You can reach me at myEmail@gmai.com or you can check my work at GitHubUser.
+You can reach me at User@gmail.com or you can check my work at None.